 It’s often said that the only constant is change, and in this mover and shaker economy, our jobs are no exception.
 If you’re thinking about switching jobs, you’re actually part of a popular, growing trend.
-A 2016 study released by Dale Carnegie, a global training provider, revealed that 26 percent of American workers expressed interest in switching jobs within the next year, and 15 percent said they were currently in job search mode.
+A 2018 study released by Robert Half, a specialized staffing firm, revealed that 64 percent of professionals polled think changing roles every few years can be beneficial, a 22 percent increase over four years.

 If you’re thinking about quitting your current gig, or just want to financially prepare for a job transition, there are a few things to consider before you take that leap.
 Quitting is usually a permanent decision that can’t be clawed back, and without being financially prepared to quit your job, the search can be stressful.
 In some cases, it could put you in a nightmare scenario where you are forced to be hasty and take the first opportunity that comes along instead of giving it time to find the right job for you.

 Luckily, Sally Brandon, vice president of client services at Rebalance IRA, a retirement and investment management firm, has some good tips to financially prepare for a job transition if you’re feeling ready to move.

 1. Build an emergency fund of at least six months in expenses

 An emergency fund may sound like an old-hat suggestion, but it’s one to take seriously, especially if you need to save money for a job change.
 Brandon suggests taking an emergency fund a step further by saving a year’s worth for extra good measure.
 That way, if you switch jobs and decide it’s the wrong fit, you’ll be financially prepared to quit your job with funds to fall back on.
 However, “If you can go from one position to another, six months to a year is a safe bet,” Brandon says.
 While you’re working on building up those savings for your job change, you’ll also want to consider where to keep your emergency fund.

 2. Do a financial reality check that includes your fees